Evolution of ultra-flat band in van der Waals kagome semiconductor Pd3P2(S1-xSex)8: Results and discussion

 Considering Se doping, the main features of electronic structure of bulk Pd$_{3}$P$_{2}$(S$_{1-x}$Se$_{x}$)$_{8}$ ($x=$ 0.25 and 1) [Figs. 2(c) and S2 in SM] are similar to that of Pd$_{3}$P$_{2}$S$_{8}$ \cite{SM}.
 But the weight of Se-$p$ orbitals below the $E_{\rm F}$ in Pd$_{3}$P$_{2}$Se$_{8}$ is larger than that of S-$p$ orbitals in Pd$_{3}$P$_{2}$S$_{8}$ [Figs. 2(a) and 2(c)], suggesting the stronger $p$-$d$ hybridizations in the former.
-Meanwhile, the dispersions of FB and the ICDs around Se2 in Pd$_{3}$P$_{2}$Se$_{8}$ are also larger than those of Pd$_{3}$P$_{2}$S$_{8}$ [Figs. 2(b) and 2(d)].
-Furthermore, the FB of P-2 phase exhibits a larger dispersion along the $\Gamma$-A direction than that of P-1 phase [Fig. S2 in SM] \cite{SM}.
-This large dispersion can also partially explain the reduced $E_{\rm g}^{\rm I}$ with Se doping, especially at S2 site [Fig. 1(f) and Table S1 in SM] \cite{SM}.
-Above results clearly indicate that with increasing Se content the increase of Pd-Ch (Ch = S, Se) $p$-$d$ hybridization, especially when the Se atoms locate at apical sites, has a significant influence on interlayer coupling, dispersion of FB and bandgap, which seems to be a disadvantage to realize the ultra-FB of Pd kagome lattice.
+Meanwhile, the BW of FB (478 meV) [Table I] and the ICDs around Se2 in Pd$_{3}$P$_{2}$Se$_{8}$ are also larger than those of Pd$_{3}$P$_{2}$S$_{8}$ [Figs. 2(b) and 2(d)].
+Furthermore, the FB of P-2 phase exhibits a larger dispersion along the $\Gamma$-A direction than that of P-1 phase [Table I and Fig. S2 in SM] \cite{SM}.
+This large dispersion can also partially explain the reduced $E_{\rm g}^{\rm I}$ with Se doping, especially at S2 site [Fig. 1(f) and Table I] .
+Above results clearly indicate that with increasing Se content the increase of Pd-Ch (Ch = S, Se) $p$-$d$ hybridization, especially when the Se atoms locate at apical sites, has a significant influence on interlayer coupling, BW of FB and bandgap, which seems to be a disadvantage to realize the ultra-FB of Pd kagome lattice.

 In order to reduce the interlayer coupling, a natural idea is to exfoliate the layered compounds of Pd$_{3}$P$_{2}$Ch$_{8}$ down to monolayers.
 Previous experiment reported that Pd$_{3}$P$_{2}$S$_{8}$ can be easily cleaved down to few layers or even monolayer \cite{Park}.
 For the whole series of Pd$_{3}$P$_{2}$Ch$_{8}$ crystals, they are also easy to exfoliate to few layers like Pd$_{3}$P$_{2}$S$_{8}$.
 Here, we take Pd$_{3}$P$_{2}$S$_{8}$ as an example for cleavage.
 The step height across an edge of the cleaved sample [red line in the lower inset of Fig. 3(a)] is 52 \AA\ [Fig. 3(a)], which is about 7 unit cells of Pd$_{3}$P$_{2}$S$_{8}$.
 Moreover, the rather large area of exfoliated thin flake with the same color ($\sim$ 7$\times$3 $\mu$m$^{2}$) suggests a uniform thickness through the whole sample [upper inset of Fig. 3(a)].
 It is noted that the thin flakes of Pd$_{3}$P$_{2}$Ch$_{8}$ are stable in air without color change for several days.
 To reveal the evolution of interlayer coupling strength with Se doping further, the cleavage energies $E_{\rm cl}$ are calculated by increasing interlayer distance $d$ [inset of Fig. 3(b)].
 The $E_{\rm cl}$ increases quickly with increasing $d$ and then converges to the saturation value of 0.37 J/m$^2$ (23 meV/\AA$^2$) when $d$ is lager than $\sim$ 8 \AA.
 With Se doping, the $E_{\rm cl}$ increases gradually and reaches 0.45 J/m$^2$ (28 meV/\AA$^2$) for hypothetical Pd$_{3}$P$_{2}$Se$_{8}$.
 In addition, the P-1 phase has a slightly larger $E_{\rm cl}$ = 0.40 J/m$^2$ than the P-2 phase ($E_{\rm cl}\sim$ 0.38 J/m$^2$).
 These results confirm the significant influence of chalcogen atoms at apical site on the strength of interlayer coupling.
 Although the $E_{\rm cl}$ increases with Se doping, they are still comparable with those values for most of the well-known vdW materials, like graphite and MoS$_{2}$ ($E_{\rm cl}$ = 13 - 21 meV/\AA$^{2}$) \cite{Bjorkman}.
 Thus Pd$_{3}$P$_{2}$Ch$_{8}$ can be classified to the group of easily exfoliable materials ($E_{\rm cl}<$ 35 meV/\AA$^{2}$) \cite{Mounet}, even they have the wavy structure of Pd-P-Ch layers.